IFYates/Phorm/README.md

 - DTO field transformation via extensions (JSON, enum, encryption included by default)
 - DTO read/write to implicitly named sprocs
 - Test helper for checking anonymous objects
+- Read from table/view, but not write to

 ## Antithesis
 Pho/rm requires significant code to wire the data layer to the business logic; this is intentional to the design and will not be resolved by this project.